metaory/mxcolr/README.md

 Templates are the easiest way to produce scheme files for different apps, every file in `./templates/{tpl}` will be parsed; scheme variables replaced; and placed in `~/.config/mxc/{tpl}`

+> There is a lite version of this project at [mxcolr-lite](https://github.com/metaory/mxcolr-lite)

 ### some apps that ONLY rely on template file
 - kitty  tpl:[kitty-theme.conf](./templates/kitty-theme.conf) out:[kitty-theme.conf](./assets/samples/kitty-theme.conf)
 - xresources.sh, tmux.sh vim.sh could have too